Rumpel78/StaticFileServer/README.md

       - BASEPATH=/myBasePath
 ```

 Change the basepath according to your wishes.
+If you dont need a basepath, just remove the variable or keep it empty, don't add a trailing slash

 ### Why I built this image